ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 10. Is there any correlation between Modeling & Simulation with Reinforcement Learning?
 How could we have RL as a field?

+11. How are gradient updates done in practice?
+Is it sampled properly from the real distribution?